03difoha/AppsFromScratch/sessions/05/README.md

 ## Key database design principles

+Starting from you app idea, consider:

+* What is the **data unit**?

+	For example, in our demo app the *data unit* is a person and in the database we're storing people's profiles.

+* What pieces of data will your *data unit* feature?

+	For example, in our demo app for each person we're storing `name`, `blurb`, `profile picture`, `likesPets`, `bakingSkills` etc.

+* Which data pieces will be used to **rank, filter & sort**?

+	For example `likesPets` helps us filter data for the *I'd like someone to keep my pet* option, `bakingSkills` helps us filter data for the *I'd like someone to bake a cake* option, etc.

+**Make a list** of all the data pieces for your data unit on paper.

 ### 1. Break your data into *logical pieces*

 <!--Also known as [1NF](http://en.wikipedia.org/wiki/First_normal_form) (first normal form).-->